 to enter into contracts on behalf of the Company.

-95. In the exercise of their powers and functions, the Directors may consider any advice given by the Chief Executive Officr and the Principals and any other executive officer.
+95. In the exercise of their powers and functions, the Directors may consider any advice given by the Chief Executive Officer and the Principals and any other executive officer.

 96. Any bank account in which any money of the Company is deposited shall be operated by the Directors in the name of the Company.
 All cheques and orders for the payment of money, including electronic payments, from such an account shall be signed, or authorised, by at least two signatories authorised by the Directors.